-The PTV12020 series of nonisolated power modules are part of a new class of complete dc/dc switching regulator modules from Texas Instruments.
-These regulators combine high performance with double-sided, surface mount construction to give designers the flexibility to power the most complex multiprocessor digital systems using off-the-shelf catalog parts.
+The PTV05020W is a ready-to-use nonisolated power module, and part of a new class of complete dc/dc switching regulators from Texas Instruments.
+These regulators combine high performance with double-sided, surface-mount construction, to give designers the flexibility to power the most complex multiprocessor digital systems using off-the-shelf catalog parts.

-The PTV12020 series is produced in a 12-pin, single in-line pin (SIP) package.
+The PTV05020W series is produced in a 12-pin, single in-line pin (SIP) package.
 The SIP footprint minimizes board space, and offers an alternate package option for space conscious applications.
-Operating from a 12-V input bus, the series provides step-down conversion to a wide range of output voltages, at up to 16 A of output current.
-The output voltage of the W-suffix parts can be set to any value over the range of 1.2 V to 5.5 V. The L-suffix parts have an adjustment range of 0.8 V to 1.8 V. The output voltage is set using a single external resistor.
+Operating from a 5-V input bus, the series provides step-down conversion to a wide range of output voltages, at up to 18 A of output current.
+The output voltage can be set to any value over the range, 0.8 V to 3.6 V. The output voltage is set using a single external resistor.

 This series includes Auto-Track.
 Auto-Track simplifies the task of supply-voltage sequencing in a power system by enabling the output voltage of multiple modules to accurately track each other, or any external voltage, during power up and power down.